Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

 - Turning a light switch on and off

 Deaf people can be very blunt and open in their communication, making comments that hearing people would probably not say.
 For example, if a deaf boss found an error in my work, he would point it out and add something like, ”That was a stupid thing to do.”
 Deaf people tend to explain why they were late, unlike hearing people who probably would not say anything.

 Because deaf people communicate visually with their hands, they adapt to daily life in unique ways.
 For example, a deaf driver may wait until surrounding traffic stops to sign to a passenger or will sign to him briefly with one hand.
-They may choose to sign with one hand during meals or when they are holding something.
-At a performance, deaf people may show their appreciation by raising their hands, and twisting or shaking them in the air instead of clapping.
+They may choose to sign with one hand during meals or when holding something.
+At performances, deaf people may show appreciation by raising their hands and twisting and shaking them in the air instead of clapping.

 Deaf people generally greet one another with a hug.
-The greeting used for hearing people depends on how close the relationship is between the deaf and the hearing person.
+The greeting used for a hearing individual depends on how close the relationship is between the deaf and the hearing person.
 Deaf people are sensitive to the fact that many hearing people are not comfortable with being hugged.

 The deaf community is extremely close-knit, so ending a visit can be difficult.
 A "deaf goodbye" is notorious for being overly long, with people saying goodbye numerous times and then continuing to talk.

 Adaptations for Hearing People